aarsonline/aarsonline.github.io/class1/met/README.md

 ## Non-translational functions

+Homocysteine thiolactone is produced by bacterial and eukaryotic MetRS to prevent translational incorporation of homocysteine into proteins (Jakubowski, 2000).

+Oxidative stress and immune-stimulatory Toll-like receptor activation cause a loss of accuracy in MetRS, leading to misacylation of tRNAs with methionine to protect proteins against ROS-mediated damage (Netzer et al, 2009).
+This adaptive mistranslation is induced by phosphorylation of MetRS through extracellular signal-related kinase (ERK1/2) (Lee et al., 2014).
+Mismethionylation was also shown for bacterial MetRS (Jones et al., 2011).

+Human MetRS localizes to the nucleolus, where ribosome biogenesis takes place, and treatment with an anti-MetRS antibody decreases rRNA production (Ko et al., 2000).

 ## Clinical significance
 Mutations in the human gene MARS1 encoding the cytosolic MetRS have been implied as disease-causing in Charcot-Marie-Tooth neuropathy (Gonzales et al., 2013; Hyun et al., 2014; Rips et al., 2018; Wei et al., 2019).
 However, incomplete penetrance has not been reported for certain MARS1 mutations (Gonzales et al., 2013; Wei et al., 2019).